danf42/wmi_attack_defense_notes/README.md

-# wmi_attack_defense_notes
+# WMI Attacks and Defense Notes
-Notes From the WMI Attacks and Defense Course on PentesterAcademy
+My solutions for the hands On exercises for the [WMI Attacks and Defense Course on PentesterAcademy](https://www.pentesteracademy.com/course?id=34)